Programme | 5-6 may 2026

 Dr. Håkan Sivencrona, Senior Technical Leader – Safety, Volvo Cars

-15:50 What Can Safety in Automotive Learn from Investigations in Aviation and Transport Accidents?
+15:50 What Can Safety in Automotive Learn from Safety Investigations of Air Incident and Air Accident?

 Agne Widholm, Senior Investigator, BVR Academy